 The first step to becoming an Engineering Technician Member is for you to apply online.
 Alternatively, download the application form and return it by email to email@example.com or post to

 What happens next?

-When we have received your application we’ll check to see if your qualification(s) are approved before letting you know whether you’ll be required to provide written responses to our EngTech competence and commitment statements and/or attend a professional review interview.
+When we have received your application we’ll check to see if your qualification(s) are approved before letting you know whether you’ll be required to provide written responses to our EngTech competence and commitment statements.

 If you’re a little daunted by the application process, preparing responses to our EngTech competence and commitment statements or would just like to have a chat about your application please contact us.
 We are always happy to help.

 The annual IGEM subscription fee for an Engineering Technician Member is £124.00 (UK) and £114.00 (Overseas).
 An application fee of £65.00 also applies.
 Existing members transferring from another grade will be required to pay a £35.00 transfer fee.